 Ms. Wang prides herself in being the “bridge” of connection and communication when teaching her students Mandarin.
 She knows that like any other skill, language learning can be very tedious and difficult.
-Learning Mandarin is not just associated with the language itself, it is about learning a new culture and mindset.
 Ms. Wang is aware that ongoing motivation for her students is needed to help them continue in their studies, and once they embark on their Mandarin learning journey, students will become critical thinkers because they will view the world from multicultural perspectives.

 When Ms. Wang is not teaching Mandarin, she spends her free time singing.
 Over the past 25 years, she has been closely associated with choir and vocal performance.
 She has taken private voice lessons with her coach for years and she really enjoys how she is able to perfect her pitch and sound.
 The Hakone Garden in Saratoga is one of Ms. Wang’s favorite spots to relax.
 The ceremonial preparation and presentation of matcha allow her to channel inner peace and stay focused on finding the Zen inside her heart and mind.